-Could I have been exposed to toxins at Ft.
+Could I Have Been Exposed to Toxins at Ft.
 McClellan?

 Fort McClellan, Alabama is a chemical exposure nightmare in the United States.
-The base served dual purposes as a training center and scientific research ground.
+The military installation served dual purposes as a training center and scientific research ground.
 The research was on some of the most volatile chemical, biological, and radioactive compounds that the US military used.
 As the US prepared to enter WWI, President Wilson purchased the property.
 Fort McClellan was used as a center for army training and to mobilize troops headed off to the Great War.

 After the armistice, the base was a demobilization station until 1922.
 At that point, its long history in the training of chemical warfare began.
 The primary assignment was to train Chemical Warfare Service Officers who inspected the installation’s suitability for chemical warfare agents training.